 At your child’s first appointment we will:

 We will gently examine your child’s gums, tongue, teeth and overall health.
-Our exam will uncover any early problem areas so we can give you personalized guidance.
+Our examination will identify any early problem areas so we can provide you with personalized care.

-We will demonstrate to your child how they can brush and clean their teeth at home.
+We will demonstrate to you and your child how they can brush and clean their teeth at home, and how grown-ups can help too!
 We would love to answer any questions you or your child have about dental health.

 Contact us today